gl-q1an/UKB_Exposome/README.md

 # UKB_Exposome
-Code and analysis workflows for "The Exposome Architecture of Human Disease and Mortality".
+Code and analysis workflows for "The Health Landscape of the External Exposome and Biological Markers".